chris-arsenault/SynthOfLife/README.md

 2. Play MIDI notes to activate the Game of Life simulation
 3. Configure column mappings to assign samples to different columns of the grid
 4. Watch as the Game of Life cells trigger samples based on their activation patterns
+5. Hold notes to create continuously evolving sound patterns
-5. Experiment with different initial grid patterns and sample mappings
+6. Experiment with different initial grid patterns and sample mappings

 ## Project Structure